Kaizen is a Japanese word for continuous improvement.

 Below, in no particular order, are what I believe are the 5 most important edits we made that led to a 33% reduction in cost per lead.

 When you think of ad scheduling, you probably think of running ads during office hours.
 Or maybe turning ads off during holidays.
 Sure, that can make sense, but I’m specifically talking about ad schedule optimization here.

 With ad schedule optimization, we’re looking at the conversion data for days of the week and times of day.
 There are reports in Google Ads that will tell you which days of the week give you the lowest and highest cost per lead.
 There are also reports that tell you which times of the day give you the lowest and highest cost per lead.

 As you collect data, you can use this to refine your ad scheduling and adjust your bids so you’re maximizing your budget during the best times.

 2. Device Optimization

-This one is pretty straight forward, yet it’s often overlooked in AdWords campaigns.
-There are reports in AdWords that will tell you how your ads are performing across different devices – Computers, Tablets, and Mobile.
+This one is pretty straight forward, yet it’s often overlooked in Google Ads campaigns.
+There are reports in Google Ads that will tell you how your ads are performing across different devices – Computers, Tablets, and Mobile.

 When you run those reports you will likely see a big discrepancy in performance across devices.
-This is especially true if you do not have a mobile optimized website!
+This is especially true if you do not have a properly mobile-optimized website!

 The reality is that people behave differently depending on which device they are using.
 You may find that your cost per lead is perfectly acceptable for Computers, but astronomically high for Mobile, or vice versa.
 Whatever the case is, you clearly need to adjust your bids accordingly to get the best ROI from your ad campaign.